saidIssaoui/saidIssaoui/README.md

 ## I'm a talented, ambitious and hardworking Developer !!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to improve my skills
 - 🥅 2021 Goals: Contribute to one Open Source projects
-- ⚡ Fun fact: I love to play video games to search for bugs
+- ⚡ Fun fact: I love to play video games searching for bugs

 ### Connect with me: